MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 ---
-title: Embedding Components namespace
+title: Embedding components namespace
-description: Embedding Components namespace
+description: Embedding components namespace
 ---

 This is the entry point of the new multiple visualizations SDK.